ci-compass/cicf/week01-commandline/README.md

 This will make a new directory and copy all files that start with `e` and end with `.sh` into the new directory.

-This simple pattern matching with astriskes is historically called "globbing" and you will see it used is many other places besides the command line.
+This simple pattern matching with asterisks is historically called "globbing" and you will see it used is many other places besides the command line.

 ### Moving around the filesystem